Documents to download

 Trends

-In 2022 there were 6,588 deaths registered in the UK where the cause was recorded as suicide.
+In 2023, there were 7,055 deaths registered in the UK where the cause was recorded as suicide (figures for Northern Ireland are provisional).

-Source: ONS, Suicides in England and Wales tables, Table 1
+Source: ONS, Suicides in England and Wales dataset, Table 1

 Age and sex

-Source: ONS, Suicides in England and Wales tables, Table 1
+Source: ONS, Suicides in England and Wales dataset, Table 1

-Source: ONS, Suicides in England and Wales tables, Table 5
+Source: ONS, Suicides in England and Wales dataset, Table 5

 Deprivation

 People living in the most deprived areas of England have a higher risk of suicide than those living in the least deprived areas.
-The suicide rate in the most deprived 10% of areas (‘decile’) in 2017-2019 was 14.1 per 100,000, which is almost double the rate of 7.4 in the least deprived decile.
+The suicide rate in the most deprived 10% of areas (‘decile’) in 2017 to 2019 was 14.1 per 100,000, which is almost double the rate of 7.4 in the least deprived decile.

 English regions

-In the three years from 2020 to 2022, the suicide rate was higher in the North East and Yorkshire & Humber regions than other parts of England.
+In the three years from 2021 to 2023, the suicide rate was higher in the North East and the North West regions than other parts of England.
 London had the lowest suicide rate.

 The suicide rate has fallen in all regions, but the fall has been larger in some regions than others.
-In London the rate fell by 57% since 1981-1983, while in the North East the rate fell by 5%.
+In London the rate has fallen by 57% since 1981 to 1983, while in the North East the rate has fallen by 3%.

 Getting help